Showing posts with label the Quadrinity Process. Show all posts

 The Truth about Bob Hoffman

 I was wrong, but I am still here, and angry that he took me for a ride.
-In therapeutic terms it was unresolved transference which took years of difficult personal work to resolve, and cost me thousands, perhaps hundreds of thousands of dollars in therapy.
-I can barely bring myself to look at the other costs, the frustration, lost opportunities and wrecked relationships which I can never recover.
+In therapeutic terms, it was unresolved transference that took years of difficult personal work to resolve, and cost me thousands, perhaps hundreds of thousands of dollars in therapy.
+I can barely bring myself to look at the other costs, the frustration, lost opportunities, and wrecked relationships that I can never recover.

 I have earned the right to say something.
 Telling the truth will be my starting point.